Bat Disease, Bug & Guano Risks

 Compared to other animals, bats tend to carry more pathogens harmful to humans.
 Bats cluster together tightly in great numbers, so diseases have an opportunity to spread from host to host easier than they might with some other species.
 Bats also appear to have developed sophisticated defense systems that might help them survive various infections that would otherwise make a human host very ill or even die.

 It is important to note that some diseases associated with bats are not necessarily a threat within the United States at this time.
-For instance, Marburg hemorrhagic fever is found exclusively in Africa, so you are not going to catch it from an encounter with a bat in Oklahoma.
+For instance, Marburg hemorrhagic fever is found exclusively in Africa, so you are not going to catch it from an encounter with a bat in Florida.

 For the most part, you should not let what you read about bats on the internet scare you, but because they can carry and transmit diseases, exposure to guano and any interaction with bats should always be taken seriously, and proper safety steps should always followed.